leroy-merlin-br/garden/docs/form.md

 ### helper

-`.helper` is used to display additional info as small description or validation text.
+`.helper` is used to display additional info as a small description or validation text.

 <div class="example">
   <span class="helper">take care of your garden</span>